The Parameterized Complexity of k-Biclique: Abstract

 \section{Abstract}

-Given a graph $G$ and a parameter $k$, the $\kbiclique$ problem asks whether $G$ contains a complete bipartite subgraph $K_{k,k}$.
-This is one of the most easily stated problems on graphs whose parameterized complexity has been long unknown.
-We prove that $\kbiclique$ is $\Wone$-hard by giving an $\fpt$-reduction from $\kclique$ to $\kbiclique$, thus solving this longstanding open problem.
+Given a graph $G$ and an integer $k$, the $\kbiclique$ problem asks whether $G$ contains a complete bipartite subgraph with $k$ vertices on its each side.
+Whether there is an $f(k)\cdot |G|^{O(1)}$-time algorithm solving $\kbiclique$ for some computable function $f$ has been a longstanding open problem.